Giving Tuesday Toolkit – Everything You Need To Succeed

 1. An introductory email

-2. A follow up email
+2. A follow-up email

-4. A thank-you email: Both immediately after they complete the transaction and also after the Giving Tuesday giving is over.
+4. A thank-you email: Both immediately after they complete the transaction and after the Giving Tuesday giving is over.

 Useful resources: